luajmelo/StreetEasey/README.md

-# StreetEasey
+# StreetEasy

 StreetEasy is New York City's leading real estate marketplace.

 A Multiple Linear Regression is applied to rental listings in Brooklyn.
-The code finds the correlations between several features and rent,
+The code finds the correlations between several features and rent.

 Builds and evalutes a MLR model, and use the model to present interesting findings:

 Does having a washer/dryer in unit increase the price of rent?

-How costly is living by a subway station in Brooklyn/Queens?
+How costly is living by a subway station in Brooklyn?

 Is a tenant over or underpaying?